-The Purchase and Sale Agreement also contemplates the lease by MTASC of office space and telephone service from the County, and the sharing of overhead and operating services and expenses (including shared employees, consultants and agents and reasonable legal and auditing expenses) on the basis of actual use or value of such services, or otherwise on a basis reasonably related thereto.
+The Purchase and Sale Agreement also contemplates the use by MTASC of office space and telephone service from the County, and the sharing of overhead and operating services and expenses (including shared employees, consultants and agents and reasonable legal and auditing expenses) on the basis of actual use or value of such services, or otherwise on a basis reasonably related thereto.

-The cost to MTASC for the services provided by the County was approximately \$40,000 in each of the years ended December 31, 2021 and 2020.
+The cost to MTASC for the services provided by the County was approximately \$40,000 in each of the years ended December 31, 2022 and 2021.

-No residual funds, in accordance with the Amended and Restated Indenture, were transferred to the Trustee and ultimately the County in December 31, 2021 and 2020.
+No residual funds, in accordance with the Amended and Restated Indenture, were transferred to the Trustee and ultimately the County in December 31, 2022 and 2021.